Pinpoint the Problem

 Many of us have the bad habit of doing everything else except for what we really need to do.
 This is especially true when we hear someone make a comment about something they noticed.
 While knocking things out ASAP is always a good habit, it can take away from other time-consuming tasks.

 For instance, anyone who has a blog should get into the habit of checking for dead links.
-I've been guilty (hell, even as we speak) of doing this and it was extremely embarrassing when a potential sponsor or anyone else that provides money-making opportunities points this out.
+I've been guilty of doing this and it's extremely embarrassing when a potential sponsor or anyone else that provides money-making opportunities points this out.
 One way to remedy this is to do a free broken link check at least twice a month.

 Manage Time Better